pimutils/vdirsyncer/docs/config.rst

     :param url: Base URL or an URL to a calendar.
     :param username: Username for authentication.
     :param password: Password for authentication.
-    :param verify: Verify SSL certificate, default True.
-This can also be a local path to a self-signed SSL certificate.
+    :param verify: Optional.
+Local path to a self-signed SSL certificate.
         See :ref:`ssl-tutorial` for more information.
     :param verify_fingerprint: Optional.
-SHA1 or MD5 fingerprint of the
-        expected server certificate.
+SHA256 fingerprint of the expected server certificate.
 See :ref:`ssl-tutorial` for more information.
     :param auth: Optional.
 Either ``basic``, ``digest`` or ``guess``.
 The default is preemptive Basic auth, sending credentials even if server didn't request them.
 This saves from an additional roundtrip per